-By entering the VX150 to VX2's established IP address into an Internet browser's address bar, and then logging into the AUI, you can view the network parameters (see Figure 2.2.31 on page 2.2.54).
-You can only edit parameters from the FPUI, refer to Network - see page 2.2.100).
+By entering the VX3 to VX6's established IP address into an Internet browser's address bar, and then logging into the AUI, you can view the network parameters (see Figure 2.2.31 on page 2.2.56).

 The Status field identifies the status of the network.